Suzanna-Linn/slua/docs/scripts-menus.md

 A menu generator using a table with its definition.
 With submenus, multi-page and multi-user.

-I suggest to take a copy of objects and us them to follow the examples.
+I suggest to take a copy of the objects and use them to follow the examples.

 The objects with these scripts are available at [Scripting Study Group Area](https://maps.secondlife.com/secondlife/Builders%20Brewery%20Sandbox/65/93/495):